TritonDataCenter/manta/docs/operator-guide.md

    example, if the job completed at 2014-05-05T11:07:05.519Z, you'll look at the dump for 2014/05/06/00 (the first dump after the completion time).
 All of the dumps are stored in `/poseidon/stor/manatee_backups`, under the shard designated as the jobs shard.
-For the us-east Manta deployment, the jobs shard is 1.moray.us-east.joyent.us.
+For the us-central Manta deployment, the jobs shard is 1.moray.us-central.mnx.io.
 Putting all this together, the database dumps we care about would be in:

-        /poseidon/stor/manatee_backups/1.moray.us-east.joyent.us/2014/05/06/00
+        /poseidon/stor/manatee_backups/1.moray.us-central.mnx.io/2014/05/06/00

    Next, you'll run `mrextractjob` (from the `ops` zone).
 You can run it with no arguments for details, but basically you'll run something like this:

         $ mrextractjob \
-            /poseidon/stor/manatee_backups/1.moray.us-east.joyent.us/2014/05/06/00 \
+            /poseidon/stor/manatee_backups/1.moray.us-central.mnx.io/2014/05/06/00 \
             /poseidon/stor/debug-fe4c6e2a \
             fe4c6e2a-bc78-4c94-d4cd-c9f6a8931855